With the right ingredients, pecan pie can be made gluten-free and Paleo. It's so delicious and easy to make, you will never eat store-bought again!

 In my opinion, I wouldn't say traditional pecan pie is the greatest for you.
 But I'm also a believer in balance.
 Which is why I like to indulge in paleo pecan pie!
 It tastes just as great as traditional pecan pie, but it doesn't have the refined sugar, which can cause inflammation.

-How do you make pecan pie filling?
+How to make paleo pecan pie

 How to make this paleo pecan pie crust: